stefa93/1106enzo-frontend/apps/web/README.md

 This is the main web application for the Enzo project, built with Next.js 15 and TypeScript.

+## Project Structure

+The project follows a feature-based architecture with:
+- UI components in `src/components/ui/`
+- Feature components in `src/components/features/`
+- Layout components in `src/components/layouts/`
+- Icons in `src/components/icons/`

+For detailed architecture documentation, see [ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## Requirements

 - Node.js >= 18.18.0